How to use Yoast for SEO

 The Readability Report gives you an analysis of the content on the page.
 Spend some time on your content to make sure it flows nicely and is easy for a user to read.
 If you follow that advice from Yoast and make some tweaks to your content, you will see your readability score improve.

 At US Digital Partners, we leverage Yoast to achieve SEO success on the websites we develop.
-There are many additional features we didn’t cover, including how to index your site with Google Search Console, add default page or post titles to numerous pages.
-The ability to control all of the SEO details on such a granular level, as well as the interactive feedback it provides, makes Yoast a super powerful interface to grow your search rankings.
+We didn’t cover many additional features, including indexing your site with Google Search Console, adding a default page, or posting titles to numerous pages.
+The ability to control all of the SEO details on such a granular level, as well as the interactive feedback it provides, makes Yoast a powerful interface to grow your search rankings.
 The best part?
 It’s simple!
 We hope you can see how easy it is, too, with this how to use Yoast SEO guide.

-To find out more about what is Yoast SEO and how to use Yoast, visit Yoast SEO’s site.
+To find out more about how to use Yoast, visit Yoast SEO’s site.